-While older people are more likely to experience dementia, it is not part of the ageing process and can affect younger people too.
+This type of condition is more likely to affect older people, but it is not part of the normal ageing process.
+It can affect younger people too.

 Contents of this article:

-In the early stages, people with Alzheimer's typically have difficulty remembering recent events or conversations, as well as names of people.
+In the early stages, people with Alzheimer's may find it hard to remember recent events, conversations, and names of people.
 They may also experience depression.

-In time, people find it increasingly difficult to communicate, and their judgment may become impaired.
-They may feel disoriented and confusion.
+In time, it becomes harder to communicate, and judgment may become impaired.
+The person may feel disoriented and confused.
 Their behavior could change, and physical activities such as swallowing and walking might become harder.

-This condition represents a number of brain diseases that are believed to be triggered by prion proteins, which cause problems throughout the body.
-Although a prion is neither a virus nor a bacterium, it can cause a disease.
+This condition represents a number of brain diseases that cause problems throughout the body.
+They are thought to be triggered by prion proteins.
+A prion is neither a virus nor a bacterium, but it can cause a disease.

-Types of Creutzfeldt-Jakob disease include "mad cow disease."
-The condition causes rapid memory, behavior, and movement changes.
+Types of Creutzfeldt-Jakob disease (CJD) include bovine spongiform encephalopathy (BSE), or "mad cow disease."
+Symptoms include rapid memory, behavior, and movement changes.
 It is a rare and fatal condition.

 Dementia with Lewy bodies

-The symptoms can be similar to those of Alzheimer's disease, but people who have dementia with Lewy bodies may also experience sleep disturbances, visual hallucinations, and an unsteady walking pattern.
+The symptoms can resemble those of Alzheimer's disease, but there may also be sleep disturbances, visual hallucinations, and an unsteady walking pattern.

 This condition can trigger changes in how people behave and how they relate to others.
 It can also cause problems with language and movement.

-Frontotemporal dementia typically tends to appear in an individual at around 60 years of age, but it can appear as early as the 20s.
+Frontotemporal dementia often emerges around the age of 60 years, but it can appear in people who are in their 20s.
 It involves a loss of nerve cells.

 Parkinson's is a motor system disorder.
 The hallmark signs include trembling, especially tremor in the hands.
 It can also involve depression and behavioral changes.

-In the later stages, the individual may have difficulty speaking.
-Sleep disturbances might also occur.
+In the later stages, the individual may have difficulty speaking and sleep disturbances.

 Huntington's is a genetic disorder that results from a defect on chromosome 4.
 It can lead to mood changes, abnormal movements, and depression.

 The person may experience an ongoing decline in thinking and reasoning skills.
 There could be slurred speech and problems with coordination.
-It tends to appear in individuals aged between 30 and 50 years old.
+It tends to appear between the ages of 30 and 50 years.

-Mixed dementia occurs when a person has dementia due to more than one cause, such as Lewy body dementia and vascular dementia, or Alzheimer's disease.
+Mixed dementia means the condition has more than one cause.
+Examples include Lewy body dementia combined with vascular dementia or Alzheimer's disease.